umarhassan-mitodl/11.301j-fall-2016/content/pages/readings.md

 Social Forces and Urban Form
 {{< tdclose >}}{{< tdopen >}}

-Lipman, Mark and Leah Mahon. [*Holding Ground: The Rebirth of Dudley Street*](https://www.newday.com/film/holding-ground-rebirth-dudley-street).
+Lipman, Mark and Leah Mahon. {{% resource_link "b5f45e6e-cb5a-4eb3-9c2d-ba6ef2c486dc" "*Holding Ground: The Rebirth of Dudley Street*" %}}.
 New Day Films, 1996.

 "The Uses of City Neighborhoods" in Jacobs, Jane. *The Death and Life of Great American Cities*.
 Vintage, 2016.
 ISBN: 9780679741954.